 In case you’re new to mountaineering language, a fourteener is a name given to mountains that are over 14,000 feet high!

-Home to a total of 58 fourteeners, Colorado has a wide array of options when it comes to beautiful mountain views.
+Colorado, home to 58 fourteeners, offers a wide array of options for beautiful mountain views.

 An even better way to see these peaks, though?
 From high up above!
 Summiting a fourteener in Colorado is definitely an experience that belongs on every outdoor lover’s bucket list.